 The global economy has been surprisingly resilient, despite significant central bank interest rate hikes to restore price stability.
 The pace of convergence toward higher living standards for middle- and lower-income and causing target undershoots.
 At the same time, as central banks take a less restrictive stance, a renewed focus on implementing medium-term fiscal consolidation to rebuild room for budgetary maneuver and priority investments, and to ensure debt sustainability, is in order.
 Cross-country differences call for tailored policy responses.
 Intensifying supply-enhancing countries has slowed, implying a persistence in global economic disparities.
 Risks to the global outlook are now broadly balanced.
-On the downside, new price spikes stemming from geopolitical tensions, including those from the war in Ukraine and the conflict in Gaza and Israel, could, along with persistent core inflation speeds among major economies could also cause currency movements that put financial sectors under pressure.
+On the downside, new price spikes stemming from geopolitical tensions, including those from the war in Ukraine and the conflict in Gaza and Israel, could, along with persistent core inflation where labour markets are still tight, raise interest rate expectations and reduce asset prices.
+A divergence in disinflation speeds among major economies could also cause currency movements that put financial sectors under pressure.
 High interest rates could have greater cooling effects than envisaged as fixed-rate mortgages reset and households contend with high debt, causing financial stress.